-Post Padmaavat Success & Poor Health Condition, Deepika Padukone HIKES Her Fees & Acts CHOOSY
+Post Padmaavat's Success, Deepika Padukone HIKES Her Fees & Acts CHOOSY

 Deepika's Dark Character In Sapna Didi

-Deepika will portray the mafia Queen in Vishal Bhardwaj's next directorial venture and while speaking about the same, she had said, "I guess I am drawn to strong characters.
+Deepika will portray the mafia queen in Vishal Bhardwaj's next directorial venture and while speaking about the same, she had said, "I guess I am drawn to strong characters.
 I am very excited to play this part.

 Like 'Padmaavat' was a 13th century old story that even after so many years the power of women is visible to all today.
 We are standing up for ourselves with dignity.
 I find her journey so relevant."